aurelia-ui-toolkits/KendoUI-bridge-developers-notes/managing_tutorial_samples.md

 Copy the code of the original navigation skeleton sample from **[skeleton-navigation](https://github.com/aurelia/skeleton-navigation)** sample to **[kendoui-tutorials-code](https://github.com/aurelia-ui-toolkits/kendoui-tutorials-code)**

 ##### Step 2
-"Massage" the original code in just the created **[kendoui-tutorials-code](https://github.com/aurelia-ui-toolkits/kendoui-tutorials-code)** repository to add all changes needed to make this sample use KendoUI bridge.
+Transform the original code in just the created **[kendoui-tutorials-code](https://github.com/aurelia-ui-toolkits/kendoui-tutorials-code)** repository to add all changes needed to make this sample use KendoUI bridge.

-The specifics of each transformation ("massage") are described on the following pages:
+The specifics of each transformation are described on the following pages:

 [1.
 KendoUI-skeleton-esnext](./managing_tutorial_samples/kendoui-skeleton-esnext.html)